-- e) The socio-economic impact if the activity: - The socio-economic aspects are known and not complicated, the proposal is for the upgrading and expansion of a hotel and as such the construction costs will inject capital into the companies that will provide services, in addition to wages for the builders and labourers undertaking the construction phase.
+e) The socio-economic impact if the activity:

+The socio-economic aspects are known and not complicated, the proposal is for the upgrading and expansion of a hotel and as such the construction costs will inject capital into the companies that will provide services, in addition to wages for the builders and labourers undertaking the construction phase.
 Additionally, it will accommodate more guests and lead to increased tourism into the Plettenberg Bay area.
-Please also see Section G.8. - f) The likely impact of the proposed activity on the coastal environment including the cumulative effect of its impact together with those of existing activities: - All impacts of the proposed activities can be mitigated to a low or very low significance after mitigation.
-Please also see Section 1.1 for a summary of the impacts post mitigation. - g) The likely impact of coastal environmental processes on the proposed activity:
+Please also see Section G.8.

+g) The likely impact of coastal environmental processes on the proposed activity: